 Marketers are now in a better position to strategically target mobile users, as opposed to throwing anything out there in the hopes of cashing in on the mobile market.
 Still, the ClickZ report suggests marketers continue to struggle with mobile analytics.
 59% of marketers surveyed consider themselves either novice or inexperienced when it comes to measuring mobile.
 Of course, you can always hire a professional mobile marketing company and jump right in.
 Even then, you’ll need enough knowledge to make wise decisions and to judge the effectiveness of campaigns.

 Learning Mobile Marketing

 It’s clear that education is in order.
 Like most aspects of Internet marketing, that necessitates a lot of self-study if we want the latest information.
-Books about mobile marketing will provide a good base of knowledge and several have been recently published, including Understanding Digital Marketing: Marketing Strategies for Engaging the Digital Generation, by Ryan Damian and Jones Calvin, and Mobilized Marketing: How to Drive Sales, Engagement, and Loyalty Through Mobile Devices, by Jeff Hasen.
-If you’re looking for training, author Kim Dushinski offers an impressive line of mobile marketing training products and services.
+Books about mobile marketing will provide a good base of knowledge and several have been recently published, including Understanding Digital Marketing: Marketing Strategies for Engaging the Digital Generation, by Ryan Damian and Jones Calvin.

-From there, it comes down to something that everyone who does business online should be familiar with – keeping your finger on the pulse through cutting edge websites.
+It comes down to something that everyone who does business online should be familiar with – keeping your finger on the pulse through cutting edge info.
 It’s also helpful to keep an eye on the big boys who have the resources to invest heavily in mobile marketing.
 Watch – learn – profit.